 If there’s one thing you should know about SouthWind Events, it’s that we care about marriage – healthy, successful, long-term marriage.
 Yes, the wedding is a beautiful experience where we celebrate the joining of two lives, but it’s just one day.
 The marriage, however, is expected to be “until death separates” you.
 As such, we believe that more effort should be put into planning the marriage than planning the wedding.

 It’s no secret that marriage can be challenging.
 There will be good days & not so good days.
 One of the keys to success, though, is open and honest communication.
 This communication, though, can’t wait to start after the wedding.
 As a couple, it’s imperative that you talk about certain things before the wedding to make sure that you’re starting your life together on the same page, on a united front.
 Some choose to go to premarital counseling to address these things; others don’t.
-Regardless of where it happens, there are a few topics every couple should discuss before saying I Do.
+Regardless of where it happens, there are a few topics every couple should discuss before getting married.
 So let’s discuss a few of them (in no particular order).

 I know this is the probably the hardest of all those we will discuss, but it’s likely the most important.
 You & your partner should discuss income, spending habits, existing debt, and credit scores (including why your score is what it is).
 You should also discuss financial goals & strategies, such as budgeting, savings, and joint or separate bank accounts.
 This is not a time to be ashamed or to only share partial truths.
 This is also not a time to be judgmental, condescending, or non-supportive.
 Whatever financial state you’re in, you & your partner should support each other and be prepared to work to build a future together using two basic steps: (1) identify each other’s strengths and weaknesses to help maximize your financial success, and (2) establish a plan for how your bills will be paid and how you will support your plans and goals for the future.
 You’ve each managed your money, your way until now, but these two simple steps will set you several steps ahead of the game, even before you’ve officially been united as one.